 The data representing a queue as used by this module is to be regarded as opaque by other modules.
+In abstract terms, the representation is a composite type of existing Erlang terms.
+See note on data types.
 Any code assuming knowledge of the format is running on thin ice.

-All operations have an amortized O(1) running time, except filter/2, join/2, len/1, member/2, split/2 that have O(n).
+All operations have an amortized O(1) running time, except all/2, any/2, delete/2, delete_r/2, delete_with/2, delete_with_r/2, filter/2, filtermap/2, fold/3, join/2, len/1, member/2, split/2 that have O(n).
 To minimize the size of a queue minimizing the amount of garbage built by queue operations, the queues do not contain explicit length information, and that is why len/1 is O(n).
 If better performance for this particular operation is essential, it is easy for the caller to keep track of the length.